peteamiri/Tutorials/Enterprise_Architect/TOGAF/Readme.md

 # The Open Group Architecture Framework (TOGAF)

-is an enterprise architecture framework that provides a step by step approach for designing, planning, implementing, and governing an enterprise information technology architecture.
+TOGAF is an enterprise architecture framework that provides a step by step approach for designing, planning, implementing, and governing an enterprise information technology architecture.

 It is typically modeled at four levels: